Skip to main content

 When DNA is damaged, it can lead to a variety of consequences.
 For example, a mutation in a specific gene may produce a faulty protein, which can disrupt normal cellular processes.
 DNA damage can also lead to chromosomal abnormalities, such as deletions, insertions, or translocations, which can profoundly affect cell function.

 It is worth noting that the human body has evolved various mechanisms to repair DNA damage.
 These repair mechanisms, such as base excision repair and nucleotide excision repair, help maintain the integrity of the genome.
-However, during aging, the efficiency of these repair processes tends to decline, leading to an accumulation of DNA damage.
+However, during aging1, the efficiency of these repair processes tends to decline, leading to an accumulation of DNA damage.

 Cellular Degeneration: An Inevitable Process?